 What Education Do You Need for an Advertising Career?

-There are many different and varied roles in advertising, and all of them usually require some kind of related educational background as an entry point.
-It was not always the case.
+There are many different and varied roles in advertising, and almost all of them usually require some kind of related educational background as an entry point.
+This was not always the case.
 In the 1960s, even through to the early 1980s, advertising was often a career people stumbled into by chance.
-But now, competition is fierce, and if you want to succeed, you should follow a particular proven path based on the current state of the industry.
+But now, competition is fierce, and if you want to succeed, you should follow a particular path that has proven to work based on the current state of the industry.

 Beginning your career in advertising may feel overwhelming at first.
 The education, the personality, even trying to get the interview can quickly discourage you.
 These are some of the most common concerns anyone with an interest in the ad industry has.
 Having a degree under your belt always helps you get off to the right start.
 But however you proceed, here is some advice to follow.